Skip to content

 It is hard to believe that it has been over a three months since Don and I finished our bike tour.
 Time flies when you are working full time and readjusting to life out of the saddle.
 I have had very good intentions to write up a final blog ever since we left Yorktown, but haven’t had enough hindsight or perspective until now to actually make it worth it.
 Now I must rely on my ever-fading memories and thousands of photos to take me back to bike tour and the many lessons learned, experiences had, and ideas developed.

 Our last blog did not do justice to our incredible final weekend spent celebrating in Yorktown.
 As mentioned, we spent Friday night with our newest friends, Matt and Alex from England.
 They had also just finished the TransAmerica and we had a million stories to share with one another.
-We went out to the beachfront pub for fish and chips and beer and truly made a night of it.
+We went out to A dip in the Atlanticthe beachfront pub for fish and chips and beer and truly made a night of it.
 Matt made a public announcement about our accomplishment to the whole bar, which earned us a free round of drinks and lots of congratulatory pats on the back.
 From there we headed over to Ben and Jerry’s, where Alex’s proclamation of our success got us free ice cream too!
 The next morning we woke to a beautiful sunrise over the water (something novel to a West Coaster like me).
 We were sad to see Matt and Alex off, as they had to make their way to New York for their flight home.
 There are plans in the works for a bike tour through England, so we know that won’t be our last time hanging out together.
 The rest of our Saturday turned out to be one of the best and happiest days of my life.
 The town was having their annual holiday festivities, which meant we got to meet Santa, buy ingredients for dinner at the local farmer’s market, participate in a very successful chili cook-off for lunch, visit shops for holiday treats and drinks, and even go to a couple different wine tastings.
 That evening, Don whipped up a delicious homemade dinner of scallops and roasted veggies.
 Sunday was equally awesome, with yummy food, a dip in the Atlantic Ocean, and some time for reflection on our trip.

 In a sort of denial, we left Yorktown on Monday morning and began our trip back to California.
 First we ate lunch at Red Robin (a treat that Don had waited long and hard for and had truly deserved), and then we biked a few miles to a local bike shop where our lovely bikes were dismantled and packed into boxes.
 A cab drove our luggage and us to the airport and everything went smoothly as we made our way back across the country.
 What had taken 70 days to complete, our plane accomplished in less than 5 hours.
 My mother picked us up and took us back to her place where we spent a couple days transitioning and remembering.
 We cooked up a Thanksgiving feast together and looked through all 2,000 of our photos.
 We didn’t want to leave, but we had our jobs at Next Adventure to get back to, so we decided to spend a full day driving back home along HWY 101 and through the redwood forest.
 All our road trip did was make us want to bike down the coast as soon as possible.
 We viewed hills, turns, and ocean views as a cyclist might, and couldn’t help but spot some fantastic stealth camping spots along the way.